Lurkars/Muffcast-Server/README.md

 An alternative to Chromecast working with every website with HTML5 Video/Audio elements by just playing HTML5 video/audio on other Firefox instance in full-screen.

 ## Server
 This is the server extension.
-Install on a device for playing HTML5 Videos in full-screen controlled by **Muffcast Client**s.
+Install on a device for playing HTML5 Videos in full-screen controlled by [Muffcast Client](https://github.com/Lurkars/Muffcast-Client)s.

 ### Requirements
 - Firefox/Browser instance
 - Internet access

-To benefit of this extension, **Muffcast Client** is required on other Firefox/Browser instance in the same network.
+To benefit of this extension, [Muffcast Client](https://github.com/Lurkars/Muffcast-Client) is required on other Firefox/Browser instance in the same network.

 ### Firefox/Browser Setup
 For full-screen support, following setup in Firefox is required In *about:config* `full-screen-api.allow-trusted-requests-only = false`

 On stopped playback, images from unsplash.com are loaded.
-If you have an unsplash API account, feel free to enter you API-key and credit name for Hotlinking.
+If you have an unsplash API account, feel free to enter your API-key and credit name for Hotlinking.

 ### System Setup
 Native application *muffcast.py* is required for working properly with client extension.